The Traditional Battlefield

 - Poitiers says that: “... the English were camped on higher ground, on a hill close to the forest through which they had come".
 This is usually interpreted to mean that the Normans attacked the English in their hilly camp.
 Alternatively, it might be trying to say that the English occupied a hill close to their camp, where they were attacked.

 - ASC says that: “William came against them by surprise, before his army was drawn up in battle array ".
 This is usually interpreted to mean the English were victims of a surprise attack.
 We suspect it is trying to say that William attacked unwarily.

 Wace and Carmen say that the battlefield was overlooked from rising ground.
 The south slope below Battle Abbey was overlooked from Telham Hill.
 A tick.
 Wace says that the English first see the Normans appear over rising ground, then cross a valley.
 The English could have first seen the Normans appear over Telham Hill then cross the stream now dammed at New Pond.
 Another tick.
 There is a plain below the centre and western flank of the shield wall.
 A tick.
 Battle Hill could be described as a ‘small hill’, not in terms of area but in terms of elevation.
-A tick.
+A tentative tick.

 In summary, the traditional battlefield does fit a couple of the most general battlefield descriptions and partially fits a few others.
 It fails to fit more than half the primary source descriptions, including all the most peculiar or specific.
-Indeed, it seems that the more specific the description, the worse the correlation with Battle Hill.
+Indeed, the more specific the description, the worse the correlation with Battle Hill.
 In our opinion, Battle Hill is exactly what we would expect of a random hill in the roughly the right area for the battlefield.

 Evidence that Battle Abbey is on the battlefield